thomashollier/vdg/README.md

 Run python interpreter from the command line rather than from within the script file

-(pycubelut will fail but fix the files with the numpy errors and it fixes)
+(The pycubelut package will fail on load because of a numpy change but fixing the files indicated in the error message addresses the problem)